Skip to main content

 In this article, learn about the following Eargo 5, 6, & 7 Charger FAQs:

-With consistent unplugged use, a fully charged Eargo charger lasts about 2 days.
-It takes about 4 hours to recharge the Charger and Eargo devices.
-Your Charger continues to charge the devices inside, even when unplugged from the wall.
+With consistent use, a fully charged Eargo charger that is unplugged lasts about 2 days, or up to 2 recharges of depleted Hearing Devices.
+It takes about 4 hours to recharge a depleted Charger or Hearing Devices, and about 6 hours to charge all 3.

 When the Lid is removed and your Eargos are not in the Charger, the Cradle indicator lights illuminate in white to help guide you with correct Hearing Device placement.